sarangs1621/Chat-Application/README.md

-Here's an aesthetic README for your chat application project based on the provided Python files:

----

 # Chat Application 📡💬

 A lightweight and user-friendly chat application built with Python.
 This project includes a **server** to manage connections and a **client** with a graphical user interface for seamless communication.